Gauge covariant neural network for quarks and gluons: Demonstration

-and we omit rectangular term to reduce numerical cost and for simplicity.
-In our previous work \cite{Nagai:2020jar}, we had to use fermion determinant directory since SLMC for QCD requires absolute value of fermionic determinant in the training and production.
-However in the current work, we do not have to use the determinant because it is relay on SLHMC framework.
-Note that, our choice Eq.~\eqref{eq:omega_stout_train_practice} is an natural extension to an effective action our previous work \cite{Nagai:2020jar}.
+In our previous work \cite{Nagai:2020jar}, we had to use the fermion determinant directly, as SLMC for QCD requires the absolute value of the fermionic determinant during training and production.
+However, in the current work, we do not have to use the determinant directly, as it relies on the SLHMC framework.
+Note that our choice in Eq.~\eqref{eq:omega_stout_train_practice} is a natural extension of the effective action from our previous work \cite{Nagai:2020jar}.

-\subsubsection{Training}
+\subsection{Training}

 Here we describe how to train our neural network.
-We train $S_\theta$ in HMC run prior to SLHMC run.
-After the Metropolis step in HMC, we keep the pseudo-fermion field and a gauge configuration $U$, and we calculate,
+We train $S_\theta$ during an HMC run prior to the SLHMC run.
+After the Metropolis step in HMC, we retain the pseudo-fermion field and gauge configuration $U$ and calculate

-and we perform the backpropagation with the delta rule.
-This is a gauge invariant loss function.
-We produce gauge configurations with trained neural network after the training for simplicity.
-Training and production can be done simultaneously as in the previous paper \cite{Nagai:2020jar}.
+and perform backpropagation using the delta rule.
+This is a gauge-invariant loss function.
+For simplicity, we generate gauge configurations using the trained neural network after completing training.
+Training and production can also be performed simultaneously as in the previous paper \cite{Nagai:2020jar}.